Daedalus-7/Final-Project/README.md

 ## Game Play
 Objective
-Move left and right using A & D and Jump using W
+Move left and right using A & D,
+Jump using W,
+& Change Cameras with C

 Jump up and around the obstacles to escape the "cave"